What is Meditation

 There is nothing to understand!

-Meditation transcends the confines of structured education; it blossoms spontaneously, like a wildflower, untamed by cultivation.
-This as a metaphor underscores Papaji's teachings, which were devoid of conventional concepts and formal instruction.
-His wisdom was imparted through personal encounters, igniting a flame in a uniquely intimate setting.
+Here I am about to introduce a remarkable human being, that totally transcended the confines of structured concepts of spirituality.
+Papaji was, in fact, a wild and free lion untamed by cultivation.
+This as a metaphor underscores his teachings, which were devoid of conventional concepts and formal instruction.
+His wisdom was imparted through personal encounters, igniting a flame in a uniquely intimate and personal setting.

 In the summer of 1992, my journey led me to Lucknow, India.
 Friends had shared with me an audio recording of a session with a spiritual teacher known as Papaji.
 At that time, I was a disillusioned spiritual seeker.
 Despite 15 years of daily meditation practice and encounters with various gurus who embodied the darker aspects of charisma, I found myself ensnared in the blindness and confusion created by my frustrated search for a spiritual substitute for a father figure.